Artificial intelligence (AI) tools can speed up enterprise digital transformation, but their adoption comes with significant challenges.

 2. Customer experience as a priority

-More than 80% of participants in Zendesk’s Customer Experience Trends report said that customer experience and support were growing business priorities in 2024.
+More than 80% of Zendesk’s Customer Experience Trends report participants said that customer experience and support were growing business priorities in 2024.
 This trend will continue as organizations increasingly leverage AI and other digital tools to boost customer satisfaction.

 Digital transformation relies on modern customer experience technology to deliver seamless, personalized customer interactions in real time across all channels.